 One way of keeping your website active is to accept user generated content.
-In WordPress you can use a number of plugins and easily allow users to submit posts from the front end.
 Website visitors are probably the most important asset of any website.
 Allowing them to contribute to your website is a great way of keeping them engaged and making them feel part of the community.
 User generated content is also a great way of keeping your website’s content fresh and up to date.
 You can allow people to share reviews, experiences, ideas, tips and many other content types.

 WordPress makes publishing posts a breeze from the back end, but you don’t want to give all your website visitors access to your back end.
 You can allow them to email you posts but then again that is just a tedious amount of workload that you will be increasing for yourself.
 You will have to copy, text, place pictures, add titles, set up categories before you can publish the posts.
-Thus, you’ll need to take advantage of WordPress plugins to help you do that easily.
+Remember, in WordPress you can use a number of plugins to extend your sites functionality, Thus, you’ll need to take advantage of WordPress plugins to help you do that easily.
 The one we use in this guide is User Submitted Posts.

 Step by Step: How to Create A Front-End Page to Enable Visitors to Submit Posts